bigwoke/tsbot/README.md

 # This is used to prevent the use of nomove plugins by stickying and
 # re-moving clients if they switch too quickly after being moved.
 ENFORCE_MOVE='false'
+# Should AFK clients be moved to an idle channel automatically?
+# Requires IDLE_CHANNEL_ID to be set.
+ANTI_AFK='false'

 ###########
 # Logging #